 - The trailer for the Donkey Kong Country games is a direct homage to the first game's original commercial.

-- StarTropics has Uncle Steve's letter in the Operation's Guide.
+- StarTropics has Uncle Steve's letter in the Operation's Guide on the Wii version.
 Not only is it word-for-word from the original release, but there's also a picture of piece of paper over a bucket of water.
 Touching it reveals the password for level 4, which digitally simulates how you got it in the original release.
+The Wii U version just gives you the code while telling you how it would have worked if you played the game back in the day.

-- If the user has a Virtual Console game on the Wii U's Wii Mode that's available on the Wii U library, the player will get a discount for it.
+- If the user has a Virtual Console game on the Wii U's Wii Mode that's available on the Wii U library, the player can upgrade to the Wii U version, albeit for a small fee.

 - Knuckles in Sonic 2, Sonic 3 & Knuckles, and Blue Sphere can all be accessed like the original games by pressing the minus/select button at any time and then choosing which game to lock-on.